que-etc/resize-observer-polyfill/README.md

 gulp build:production
 ```

-To make a development build of a polyfill itself (including sourcemap).
+To make a development build of polyfill itself (including sourcemap).
-Files will be located in a `tmp` folder:
+Files will be located in `tmp` folder:

 ```sh
 gulp build:dev
 ```

-Running a code style test:
+To run a code style test:
 ```sh
 gulp test:lint
 ```

-Functional tests for all available browsers
+Functional tests for all available browsers that are
-defined in a `karma.config.js` file:
+defined in `karma.config.js` file:

 ```sh
 gulp test:spec
 ```

-If you want to test a specific browser that is not present in karmas' config file you'll need
+If you want to test some specific browser that is not present in karmas' config file you'll need
 to run `gulp test:spec:manual` and then navigate to the `http://localhost:9876/debug.html` page.

-And if you want to run tests against native implementation you'll need to remove top imports from a `ResizeObserver.spec.js` suite.
+And if you need to run tests against native implementation you'll additionally need to remove top imports from the `ResizeObserver.spec.js` test suite.

 [travis-image]: https://travis-ci.org/que-etc/resize-observer-polyfill.svg?branch=master
 [travis-url]: https://travis-ci.org/que-etc/resize-observer-polyfill